RVerse-Tutorials/Journal_Article/README.md

 -   Fixed bug in spawner covariate tables for App B.
 -   Fixed inclusion of 'future' covariates in App B tables.
 -   Assigned Figure 4.
 Cartoon of the sardine life-cycle to Nimit/Sourav
+-   Added man files to the R package for the SST and CHL data.
+This documents exactly where the satellite data came from.
+Use ?sst and ?chl from the R command line to view (after installing the SardineForecast package).
+I also added copies of the ERDDAP html background files to a folder in the package to fully document where the satellite data came from.

 To do:
 -   See items in 11/23 status
+-   Update Sardine.bib with the references added to REFERENCES.bib

 Status 11/23/2017
 ------